The REIQ is calling for modernised residential tenancy laws

-What we seek: A review and modernisation of the Residential Tenancies Rooming Accommodation Act 2008 (RTRA Act) and the Queensland Civil and Administrative Tribunal Act 2009 (QCAT Act).
+What we seek with residential tenancy laws: A review and modernisation of the Residential Tenancies Rooming Accommodation Act 2008 (RTRA Act) and the Queensland Civil and Administrative Tribunal Act 2009 (QCAT Act).

 1. Preservation of an owner's right to lawfully end a tenancy when the agreed term lapses;